-Below are three Positive Psychology Coaching tools or resources that a coach might use to help a client further explore their goals, values, strengths, and weaknesses.
+Below are three positive psychology coaching tools and resources to help clients further explore their goals, values, strengths, and weaknesses.

-The Positivity Ratio (Fredrickson, 2005) is a simple measurement tool aimed at measuring an individual’s positivity and negativity ratios, so they can learn what adjustments are needed to flourish.
-The equation looks as follows:
+The positivity ratio (Fredrickson, 2005) is a simple measurement tool aimed at measuring an individual’s positivity and negativity ratios so they can learn what adjustments are needed to flourish.

-What this means is, for an individual to flourish, they need to think and feel positive at least three times as much as they feel negative, regularly.
+For an individual to flourish, they need to regularly think and feel positive at least three times as much as they feel negative.

-The Positivity Ratio has been researched thoroughly, and although it is not without its criticisms, it is still a great reflection tool to use with clients in Positive Psychology Coaching to encourage discussions and consider their feelings of positive versus negative.
+The positivity ratio has been researched thoroughly, and although it is not without its critiques, it is still a great reflection tool to use with clients in positive psychology coaching to encourage discussion and consider positive and negative feelings.

 We all have different ways of responding within different scenarios, especially when it comes to responding to good news from other people in our lives.

-Research has shown that couples who were able to respond in a particular way to each other’s good news and offer proactive support in the face of positive things, as well as negative challenges, had stronger relationships overall (Gable, Reiss, and Downey, 2003).
-The researchers called this Active Constructive Responding (ACR).
+Research has shown that couples who were able to respond in a particular way to each other’s good news and offer proactive support in the face of positive things, as well as negative challenges, had stronger relationships overall (Gable, Reis, & Downey, 2003).
+The researchers called this active constructive responding (ACR).

-ACR is a fantastic resource for Positive Psychology coaches, as it’s a way to help clients strengthen their personal relationships, and deepen their sense of positive social connections.
-ACR can also be used to talk about the self, so instead of dismissing good things when they happen and getting stuck focusing on the bad, utilizing ACR can create a more positive framework for individuals to think about themselves as well as others.
+ACR is a fantastic resource for positive psychology coaches as a way to help clients strengthen their personal relationships and deepen their sense of positive social connections.
+ACR can also be used to talk about the self; instead of dismissing good things when they happen and getting stuck focusing on the bad, utilizing ACR can create a more positive framework for individuals to think about themselves and others.

-ACR involves engaging with the other person sharing their news to capitalize on the experience by:
+ACR involves engaging with the other person sharing their news to capitalize on the experience using the following steps:

 - Sharing their excitement and happiness: “I’m so glad you told me about this, I’m very excited for you.”